IHeartRadio: History

 In 2019, The New York Times described iHeartRadio as the largest radio broadcaster in the United States, with 848 terrestrial stations.
-In early 2020, iHeart fired "dozens" (estimated by one newspaper as "hundreds ... across its more than 850 radio stations") of its then 12,500 employees at a time when the company, bankrupt, was viewed as being considered for purchase by Liberty Media. iHeart described these layoffs as being technology-driven.
+While being considered for purchase by Liberty Media in early 2020, iHeart fired employees en masse in what the bankrupt company as technology-driven layoffs.
+Reporting on the number of firings ranged from dozens or hundreds to "as many as 850" or more than 1,000 of its then-12,500 employees.

 On April 23, 2020, the iHeartRadio app was launched in association with Uno Radio Group, which owns the NotiUno, Salsoul, Fidelity and Hot 102 brands in Puerto Rico.

-On December 1, 2021, iHeartRadio signed a deal with Roku to bring a dozen of their live radio stations to The Roku Channel's live TV lineup in the form of FAST channels.
-The ad-supported stations (which include iHeartCountry, Alt Radio, The Beat (now Hip-Hop Beats), Classic Rock, Hit Nation, Latino Hits, iHeart80s, and iHeart90s as well as select holiday-themed stations when available) are to feature imagery to complement and enhance the audio experience, similar in fashion to Music Choice on digital cable and satellite TV.
+On December 1, 2021, iHeartRadio signed a deal with Roku to provide The Roku Channel a dozen live radio stations as FAST channels with Music Choice-style imagery.

-On September 27, 2023, the Minnesota Timberwolves and Lynx announced that their radio broadcasts would move to the iHeartRadio app.
-Every game would air on the app, while the majority of Lynx games and select Timberwolves games would be simulcast on co-owned KFXN-FM.
+On September 27, 2023, the Minnesota Timberwolves and Lynx announced that their radio broadcasts would move to the iHeartRadio app, with the majority of Lynx games and some Timberwolves games simulcast on co-owned KFXN-FM.

 Acquisitions

-In September 2018, iHeartMedia announced it would acquire Stuff Media, LLC, a U.S. for-profit publisher of podcast content listeners, which included the HowStuffWorks podcasting business division as well as its slate of premium podcast content, for $55 million.
-With Stuff Media and iHeartMedia having had around 5.3 million and 5.6 million monthly listeners beforehand, respectively (according to Podtrac), the acquisition increased iHeart's lead as largest commercial podcast publisher, although it was still trailing behind NPR.
+In September 2018, iHeartMedia announced it would acquire U.S. podcast publisher Stuff Media, LLC, formerly the podcast publishing division of HowStuffWorks, for $55 million.

-As of 2022, iHeartRadio is now the leading podcast publisher on Podtrac, with over 400 million downloads each month.
+As of 2022, iHeartRadio is the leading podcast publisher on Podtrac, with over 400 million downloads each month.
 In November 2018, iHeart also bought Jelli.
 In October 2020, it was announced that the company would acquire Voxnest, the parent company of Spreaker, a podcast-hosting company. iHeart has since also bought Triton Digital from Scripps.
+In February 2022, iHeartMedia invested in Sounder.